 Dr. Lam uses more Swedish and soft tissue work than deep massage or chiropractic manipulation.
-The reason for more Swedish movements and more gentle work is because neurologically speaking, patients respond better.
+The reason for more Swedish movements and more gentle work is because neurologically speaking; patients respond better.
 “It’s the touch that matters most.”
 He says. “if you go in deep right away and the patient tenses up the treatment is over right then and there.”

 How often should you get chiropractic treatments?

-I asked if people should try to go for regular weekly treatments or having a maintenance chiropractic treatment schedule for patient visits.
+I asked if people should try to go for regular weekly treatments or have a maintenance chiropractic treatment schedule for patient visits.
 But Dr. Lam said that his goal is to treat people once, or only as much as is needed for the best results.